soundpress/RulesOfNYC/docs/c06/index.rst

 (c) Operation and maintenance.

    (1) Dry cleaning facilities must be maintained and operated to minimize the release of perc to the environment.
-All components of the dry cleaning system shall be properly operated and maintained in accordance with the provisions of these, as well as applicable Federal, State and other local, regulations.
+All components of the dry cleaning system must be properly operated and maintained in accordance with the provisions of these, as well as applicable Federal, State and other local, regulations.

    (2) Perc-contaminated wastewater treatment units.

       (i) Carbon filtration units.
-Carbon cartridges shall be replaced according to a schedule as specified by the manufacturer to assure an effluent quality that does not exceed 20ppb perc.
+Carbon cartridges must be replaced according to a schedule as specified by the manufacturer to assure an effluent quality that does not exceed 20 ppb perc.

       (ii) Evaporators.
-Perc-contaminated wastewater evaporators shall be operated to ensure that no liquid perc or visible emulsion is allowed to vaporize.
+Perc-contaminated wastewater evaporators must be operated to ensure that no liquid perc or visible emulsion is allowed to vaporize.

       (iii) Water Separators.
-Water separators shall be maintained as recommended by manufacturer specifications.
+Water separators must be maintained as recommended by manufacturer specifications.

 (d) Preparedness and prevention.
 All dry cleaning operations must be equipped with the following:

    (1) adequate spill control equipment including sorbent materials, or alternative methods for absorbing spills;

-   (2) vapor-proof containers dedicated exclusively for storing spill-contaminated material and labeled "FOR SPILL CONTAINMENT USE ONLY" and
+   (2) vapor-proof containers dedicated exclusively for storing spill-contaminated material and labeled "FOR SPILL CONTAINMENT USE ONLY"; and

    (3) fire control equipment.

 (e) Reporting and record keeping.

-   (1) Each owner or operator of a dry cleaning facility or their designees shall record the following:
+   (1) Each owner or operator of a dry cleaning facility or their designees must record the following:

       (i) The date, duration and nature of any malfunction, spill, incident, or emergency response at the facility, the notification procedures and the corrective action taken;